MicrosoftDocs/Devices-docs/surface-hub/device-reset-surface-hub.md

 - You're repurposing the device for a new meeting space and want to reconfigure it.
 - You want to change how you locally manage the device.

-During the reset process, if you see a blank screen for long periods of time, wait and don't take any action.
+During the reset process, if you see a blank screen for long periods, wait and don't take any action.

 > [!WARNING]
 > The device reset process may take up to six hours.
 Do not turn off or unplug the Surface Hub until the process has finished.
-If you interrupt the process, the device becomes inoperable and requires warranty service in order to become functional again.
+If you interrupt the process, the device becomes inoperable and requires warranty service to become functional again.

 1. On your Surface Hub, open **Settings**.